Home > core > fillGaps.m

 reactions as possible in model can carry flux

-supressWarnings false if warnings should be displayed (opt, default
+supressWarnings false if warnings should be displayed (optional, default

 false)